purrbot-site/Docs/docs/contribute/formatting-help.md

 ## Emojis
 Thanks to the [PyMdown] extension `Emojis` can we add emojis (From Twemoji) to this Documentation by just providing it as `:emoji_name:`

-Additionally do we also use the [MkDocs-Material extension] which also adds icons from FontAwesome, Material Design and Octicons to this pages.
+Additionally do we also use the [MkDocs-Material extension] which also adds icons from [FontAwesome], [Material Design] and [Octicons] to this pages.
 You can use them like normal emojis, with the difference, that they are prefixed with one of the following namespaces:

 - `fontawesome` FontAwesome icons.
 You also need to specify the type as listed below.